-KEB has been a leader in motion control design and engineering for nearly fifty years.
+KEB has been a leader in motion control design and engineering for over fifty years.
 Automated systems need more than a motor, power supply, and brake.
 Motion control components – like drives, embedded control devices, and logic controllers – are an integral part of automated manufacturing and material handling.

 This article is about the basics of motion control and the indexing component of motion control.
 Every task assigned to a machine will have an index – or move – that it needs to complete the job.
 What are some typical indexing types and applications, and how are they designed and deployed?
 Let’s take a look.